-Side note: This probably sounds a bit familiar to folks who trend ADD... and yes, thought not formally diagnosed, I'm starting to think that I might be wired that way.
+Side note: This probably sounds a bit familiar to folks who trend ADD/ADHD... and yes, though not formally diagnosed, I'm starting to think that I might be wired that way.
 Before the explosion of information about neural diversity, some other ways to describe this type of brain or personality would perhaps be at best multi modal, or right brained, or at worst "lazy" or "flaky".

 Anyway, the point of all this is that I'm ready to embrace my snack plate life rather than trying to force myself to conform to one track since that's not my strength; with the caveat to work harder at finishing more things that I start before jumping the next bright shiny.
 How that impacts my art life is to continue as I have been: listening for Ideas, making art objects, and sharing them with you.
-So it won't look too different, except I am re-framing it in my own head as a Creative Art Journey rather than an Art Career (which requires marketing and a signature style and representation etc etc), and the art objects or projects I make are souvenirs on the way: some of which will end up as grist, some I'll keep, some I'll give away, and some I'll exchange for dollars.
+So it won't look too different, except I am re-framing it in my own head as a Creative Art Journey rather than an Art Career (which requires "marketing" and "a signature style" and "representation" blah blah blah); and the art objects or projects I make are souvenirs on the way: some of which will end up as grist, some I'll keep, some I'll give away, and some I'll exchange for dollars.

 I can't tell you what a relief it is not to keep trying to decide what box my art fits into, and that I can give the whole trying-to-sell-you-something a break.
 I hope you'll keep following along, checking out what snack variety I have on display!